 Other past lives?
 Sebastian spent a year and a half working as a producer on the MTV World series Rebel Music.
 Before that, in 2013, he was the recipient of a Fulbright-mtvU Fellowship, which allowed him to travel to Botswana, where he spent a year documenting the local hip-hop scene.
-He also worked at MIT in Cambridge, Massachusetts for over two years as a writer and researcher.
+He also spent time working at MIT in Cambridge, Massachusetts as a writer and researcher.

 You can follow Sebastian at @sebmodak on Twitter and Instagram.